watermint/toolbox/doc/generated/team-diag-explorer.md

 | policy_office_add_in        | The admin policy around the Dropbox Office Add-In for this team (disabled, or enabled)                        |

 ## Report: linked_app
+This report shows a list of linked app with the user of the app.
 Report files are generated in three formats like below;
 * `linked_app.csv`
 * `linked_app.xlsx`